Understanding Debt Settlement

 Is it easy to arrange your own settlement?
 It really depends on who you’re working with.
 You need to keep in mind that no matter who owns your debt, they want as close to the full value as they can muster.
 You should also keep in mind, however, that they don’t need you to pay the full balance in order to make a profit.
 If you’re dealing with a third party debt collection agency, they likely purchased your debt for pennies on the dollar.
 Some other things to keep in mind:

-You can usually save significant money with a lump sum payment.
+You may be able to save money with larger payments.
 A payment plan comes with some risk for the debtor – it assumes you’ll follow through and make the required payments (which, you’d have to admit by this point, is far from a guarantee).
-So many collectors will gladly take a lower percentage of the total debt if it comes upfront, all in one payment.
+So many collectors will gladly take a lower percentage of the total debt if it comes quickly, in fewer, larger payments.

 Debt collectors want to spend the least amount of time possible talking to you.
 When a collector purchases your debt, they’re making an investment.
 Every man hour they spend trying to collect on that debt cuts into their potential profits.
 This puts at least some of the leverage in your court.
 Don’t be afraid to negotiate.